Cohesion policy offers long-term benefits to all EU countries

 Published: 11/09/2019

-The biggest beneficiaries of the funds in per capita terms are Portugal, Greece and Central and Eastern European countries, such as Estonia, Lithuania, Latvia, Slovakia, Hungary and the Czech Republic.
-Poland is in ninth place.
-Denmark and the Benelux countries (the Netherlands, Luxembourg and Belgium) have received the least.
+The largest beneficiaries in per capita terms are Portugal, Greece, and Central and Eastern European countries such as Estonia, Lithuania, Latvia, Slovakia, Hungary, and the Czech Republic.
+Poland ranked ninth.
+The smallest amounts were received by Denmark and the Benelux countries: the Netherlands, Luxembourg, and Belgium.

 Cuts in the cohesion policy budget